-So, you have determined you are going to build a 500-1000 cubic foot wine cellar.
-We are happy to provide you with a list of possible wine cellar cooling units for your consideration.
-Futhermore, read through our buyer’s guide for medium sized wine cellar cooling units below.
+So, you determined you are going to build a 500-1000 cubic foot wine cellar.
+We provide you with a list of possible wine cellar cooling units for your consideration.
+Furthermore, read through our buyer’s guide for medium sized wine cellar cooling units below.

-Quick Buying Guide for Medium Cellar Cooling Unitback to menu ↑
+Quick Buying Guide for Medium Cellar Cooling Unit

 Where will your wine cellar unit exhaust to?

-One of the first things people shopping for a wine cellar unit should look at is the temperature delta.
+First of all, look at the temperature delta.
 Usually, wine cellar cooling units have a temperature delta between 30° – 55°.
-So, if you will be exhausting your cellar unit to an area with ambient temperatures as high as 100° , most likely you will want a higher temperature delta.
+So, if you will exhaust your cellar unit to an area with ambient temperatures as high as 100°, most likely you will need higher temperature delta.
 For example, if ambient temperature is 110° a wine unit with a 30° delta would only be capable of lowering the cellar to 80°.
 However, a cellar cooling unit with a 55° delta would be capable of lowering temperatures to 55° in the same environment!
 Furthermore, the rear of the system (if a self-contained system) will generate the most noise.
-So, make sure to locate the cooling unit wisely to reduce the amount of noice generated by the wine cellar cooler.back to menu ↑
+So, make sure to locate the cooling unit wisely to reduce the amount of noise generated by the wine cellar cooler.

 Split systems vs self-contained systems:

-Split system wine cellar coolers have two components.
+First of all, split system wine cellar coolers have two components.
 The evaporator and compressor are two independent pieces of equipment in a split system.
 Opposite, a self contained system groups both of these components in one housing.
-Usually, self-contained systems are easier to install.
-If you are looking to do a DIY install, look at a self-contained wine cellar cooling unit.
+Mostly, self-contained systems are easier to install.
+Therefore, if you plan to install the wine cooler yourself, look at a self-contained wine cellar cooling unit.
 Because, they are manufactured to easily mount between standard wall studs.
 Opposite, if you are willing to hire a professional then perhaps you should consider a split-system.
-They offer the flexibility of locating the condenser in a remote location to reduce noise.back to menu ↑
+They offer the flexibility of locating the condenser in a remote location to reduce noise.

 Ducted System Worth The Cost?